jetbrains-academy/kotlin-onboarding-object-oriented-programming/codenamesServer/codenamesServerIntroduction/task.md

 ### Project description

 The project of this lesson is **Codenames**.
-Probably everyone knows this party board game.
+Most probably everyone knows this party board game.
 In this game, the players are split into two teams.
 Each team chooses a leader
 and tries to guess all the words of its team color in fewer attempts than the other team.